nyudlts/NYU-Annotation-Service/README.txt

 BE AWARE!

-Path to the socket file in file annotation_service.sh and in the file nginx.conf should be the same.
+Path to the socket file in file annotation_service.py and in the file nginx.conf should be the same.